qheolet/BrakeImage/README.md

 # BrakeImage
-JS Beta Lib that split a images i different part and you can add some feature,
+JS Beta Lib that split a images i different part and you can add some feature, Clone the Repositorie and open the index file.

+Have Fun.....

 ##Required
 You need JQUERY.